 Hepatitis C is my life’s work.
 In addition to having this virus, I am a nurse, author and hepatitis C advocate.
 I have walked with countless patients through hepatitis C treatment, helped them overcome challenges and celebrated their successes.
 I was treated for hepatitis C three times, and am now cured.

 - Hepatitis C is a serious disease and needs to be taken seriously.

 - Although it is normal to be afraid of hepatitis C, fear is not healthy.
 The way to fight fear is with facts, support, and action.

 - Hepatitis C is not just a liver disease.
 Hepatitis C patients have a higher mortality rate from other conditions, not just liver-related ones.

 - Hepatitis C affects body, mind, spirit, families, and communities.

 - Hepatitis C is a curable condition.
-Thanks to the latest treatments, approximately four out of five hepatitis C patients can spend the rest of their lives free of the disease.
-New treatments on the horizon will improve this success rate.
+Thanks to the latest treatments, nearly all hepatitis C patients can spend the rest of their lives free of the disease.

 - Hepatitis C is everyone’s problem.
 How you got hepatitis C is not my concern—that you got hepatitis C is.